Liamarii/WebApis/README.md

 - Use `LINQ` or LINQ style queries.
 - Use `IOptions` configuration sections.
 ---
+# **Doing**
+Added an Angular UI project and hooked it up to the Users service so it can pull data through.
+It's just a blank page with the API response in plain text, very ugly still.
+Maybe neaten it up next with some tailwind and shadcn.
+Also move that CORS code into a clean single file to construct it and maybe restrict its access down a bit.

+---
 # **Ideas**
 - Add a mock `HttpClient` with `Moq`
 - Add scoped logging